MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ---
 title: Terraform module for Azure landing zones
-description: Learn how to use the Terraform Module for Cloud Adoption Framework Enterprise-scale to deploy Azure landing zones.
+description: Learn how to use the Terraform module to deploy Azure landing zones.
 author: krowlandson
 ms.author: brblanch
 ms.date: 04/13/2022